Understanding Your Audience: Planning An Event For A Discerning Group

 This is important for a number of different reasons.
 Obviously if you are holding a dinner event you need enough space for everyone to sit at the table.
 However, there is more to think about than seating.
 If you hire an airplane hanger for a 400 person event it will feel empty.
 You need to find a place that fits your numbers without feeling cavernous.
 The space you use also needs to be decorated.
 If you are holding a drinks reception for 20 people, a ballroom might look beautiful but it will look odd if the decorations are too sparse.
 Look for a venue that can accommodate your numbers but does not leave too much extra space.
 You also need to factor time into the equation.
 If your event only lasts an hour and involves lots of mingling, seating can be minimal.
-If you are holding a 5 hour long conference you will need lots of seating options.
+If you are holding a 5 hour long conference you will need a conference venue with lots of seating options.
 You should also apply a similar equation to the numbers of bathrooms, food and other necessities.

 Have a Timeline